David McDonald was named Executive Director of World Press Institute in January 2008.

 Senior Editor-in-chief, Helsingin Sanomat, Helsinki, Finland

 Chief Judge, U.S. District Court (Minnesota), Minneapolis, Minnesota

-Associate Vice Provost for Undergraduate Studies, University of St. Thomas, St. Paul, Minnesota
+Vice Provost for Undergraduate Studies, University of St. Thomas, St. Paul, Minnesota